lukemunsch/anime-character-base/README.md

 The Slack community helped me with user stories and quick fixes that allowed me to progress with my project when I became stumped.

 A huge thank you to Scott and John from the tutors as they were regular helpers on this project and fixed an issue regarding my static files.
+There have been many other helpers form the tutor teams as well.

+Django docs have played a big role in helping me to create a properly working site and undestanding the benefits of using this framework.

+Stackoverflow users facing similar problems and their comments have been crucial to helping me find solutions to my own issues.
+I am very appreciative of others helpful responses.